MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/connectors-creating.md

 To verify that `HttpPOST` action is working correctly, [send messages to your connector](~/webhooks-and-connectors/how-to/connectors-using.md).

-Follow the [step-by-step guide](../sbs-teams-connectors.yml) to create and test the connectors in your Microsoft Teams.
+Follow the [step-by-step guide][Microsoft Teams Connectors](../../sbs-teams-connectors.yml) to create and test the connectors in your Microsoft Teams.

 ## Publish connectors for the organization